Clicky

 Should I leave my mobility scooter on charge all the time?

-You may leave your mobility scooter plugged in when not in use because most of these scooters are equipped with smart chargers.
-This means that when the scooter’s battery is fully charged, the charger will stop working until the battery is depleted, again.
-When the scooter is not being used for a period of time, it is not necessary to charge it all the time.
-However, our experts do recommend charging your mobility scooter every 7-10 days to keep their batteries healthy.
+You can leave your mobility scooter plugged in when not in use because most of these scooters have with smart chargers.
+This means that when the scooter’s battery is full, the charger will stop working until the battery is empty again.
+When the scooter is not being used for some time, experts recommend charging it every 7-10 days to keep the batteries healthy.

 How often do mobility scooter batteries need replacing?